gpetrioli/tess2.js/README.md

 tess2.js
 ========

-The tess2.js library performs polygon boolean operations and tesselation to triangles and convex polygons.
-It is a port of libtess2, which is turn is a cleaned up version of the stock GLU tesselator.
+The tess2.js library performs polygon boolean operations and tessellation to triangles and convex polygons.
+It is a port of libtess2, which in turn is a cleaned up version of the stock GLU tesselator.
 The original code was written Eric Veach in 1994.
-The greatest thing about tess2.js is that it handles all kinds of input like self-intersecting polygons or any nomber of holes and contours.
+The greatest thing about tess2.js is that it handles all kinds of input, like self-intersecting polygons or any number of holes and contours.

 Installation:
 ```npm install tess2 --save```